 The Management Board members are elected by the Supervisory Board.
-The Chairman of the Management Board is appointed by the Supervisory Board, unless it is stipulated by law that the
+The Chairman of the Management Board is appointed by the Supervisory Board.
+According to Rules of Procedure of the Management Board Each Management Board member has its own area of responsibility (internal allocation of tasks).

-Management Board members elect one from among themselves to be the Chairman of the Management Board (in the Lithuanian Republic).